 Reserve: Reserve materials circulate in the library for two-hour intervals.
 They also may be borrowed overnight after 4:00pm (or after 3:00pm on Fridays.)
-Overnight loans must be returned by no on of the following Monday in the case of Friday loans.
+Overnight loans must be returned by noon of the following day or by noon of the following Monday in the case of Friday loans.
 A fine of \$2 per hour will be charged for late returns on reserve items, up to \$10 per day.

-Journals: Journals do not circulate outside the library.
+Bound Journals: Journals do not circulate outside the library.